nymbleai/cotutor-minimal-mvp/README.md

 3. **Memory-only storage** - Changes are not persisted (cleared on refresh)
 4. **Requires Word context** - Only works when loaded as a Word Add-in
 5. **No backend integration** - Data stays in the frontend (can be added)
+6. **Memory usage** - For very long sessions with thousands of changes, memory usage may grow

 ## 🔮 Future Enhancements